 Without having finished junior high school, I was young but I was full of ambition.
 Although I wasn’t able to finish my studies, I quickly set my sights on getting a temporary job to make money.
 I believed that through hard work I could still absolutely change my fate.
 Before too long, through a relative’s introduction, I went to the city to work at a textile factory.
 In order to make more money I worked as hard as I could.
 Where other people watched after two machines I watched after four, and when others took breaks I would go on working.
 The boss saw that I was reliable and capable, and within five months of working he increased my wages to as much as what workers who had been there for a long time working.
 My workmates all cast looks of envy upon me.

-That year as I was feeling proud of my success and wanting to keep working hard, mother spread theof in to me.
+That year as I was feeling proud of my success and wanting to keep working hard, mother spread the gospel ofin the last days to me.
 Mother told me that God rules over and arranges all things, and that everyone’s fate is administered in God’s hands, but in my proud and arrogant mind there was only the belief that “You control your fate in your own hands,” and I simply did not listen to my mother’s words.
 In this instance, in my brief encounter with God’s salvation, I did not receive the gospel spread by my mother, rather I continued struggling and fighting in the world.

 Persisting to Go About Things the Wrong Way